nyagamunene/supermq-docs/docs/blogs/user-guide.md

 Setting up Magistrala is straightforward.
 With Docker (version 26.0.0 and above) and Go (version 1.21 and above) installed on your system, you can clone the official GitHub repository and have the platform up and running in no time.
 Here's a quick guide to get you started:

-- Clone the Magistrala repository:
+- Clone the Magistrala repository and navigate to the newly created directory:

    ```bash
    git clone https://github.com/absmach/magistrala.git